dsdeiz/headless-drupal/Notes.md

 # REST in Drupal 8

+All HTTP methods are only support for content entities e.g. nodes.

 I need to provide access permissions to anonymous users since there is an issue with the current set up I have.
 FastCGI requires some additional configuration in order to get the `PHP_AUTH_USER` and `PHP_AUTH_PW` to work.
 This is also the `--user` parameter in cURL.

 CORS is not supported in core yet therefore the front end needs to be hosted on the same server as  our headless Drupal.